Dre Campbell Farm

 Sunlight Requirements

 Garlic needs a lot of sunlight.
 It grows best in full sun on relatively loamy soil.
-However, it can tolerate partial shade so long as it isn’t for the entire day.
+However, it can tolerate partial shade as long as it still gets at least 6 hours of direct sunlight each day.

 Essentially, it requires approximately 6 to 8 hours of sunlight per day.